 - Filing conservatorship accounts

-If you have further legal questions or are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your free initial consultation.
+If you have further legal questions or are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your consultation initial consultation.
 You may also click here to get in touch online.

 This post has been prepared for general information purposes only.
 The information you obtain here is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls and electronic mail.
 Accessing the content of this site does not create an attorney-client relationship.
 Nor, does contacting us create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.